Skip to main content

 Initialization

 You're now ready to head over to your initialization routine.
-This is where you will provide all of the dependencies and lifecycle hooks your app needs in order to start up.
+This is where you will provide all of the dependencies and setup your app needs in order to run.

-This line already in the top-level init.rs ensures that your config is populated from environment variables or the currently chosen config file, along with the auth property you added above:
+This block that is already in the top-level init.rs ensures your config is populated from environment variables or the currently chosen config file, along with the auth property you added above:

-// This line should already be in your `init.rs` file
+// These lines should already be in your `init.rs` file - no change needed

 First, add the default JWKS Validator from nakago_axum's auth module using the provide_type method, which uses the type as the key for the Inject container: